LtSRvan/WD-14-TF-Tagger/README.md

 By default, it assumes that 'selected_tags.csv' is in the Models folder.
 If it has a different name or is on another directory use this argument to specify.

 ### --model
-As mentioned at the beginning you can use 'Convnextv2', 'Convnext_tagger_v2', 'Swinv2' or 'ViTv2'.
-It's important to actually download the variables folder and the saved_model.pb, otherwise it will not work.
-I suggest you to put those files in folders with the name of the model so it easy to recognize and to keep everything in place.
+As mentioned at the beginning you can use 'ConvNext', 'ConvNextV2', 'SwinV2' or 'ViTv2' (Only use the names).
+You have to put the path to the folder where the saved_model.pb and the variables folder are.
+In case you don't have any model downloaded you can usa the '--download' argument but remember to remove it if you are going to run with the same model again.
 Example Path "C:\Documents\WD-14-TF-Tagger\Models\SwinV2"

+### --download
+Use this argument to automatically download the corresponding model, only put the exact name of the model and the script will take care of the rest

 ### --general_score
 Specify the minimum 'confidence' percentage for a tag in the prediction.
 The lower the number, the more tags will appear, but they may be redundant or not entirely accurate to what is seen in the image.